awsdocs/aws-dynamodb-encryption-docs/doc_source/java-using.md

 ### Attribute actions for the DynamoDB Mapper<a name="attribute-action-java-mapper"></a>

 When you use the [DynamoDB mapper](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBMapper.Methods.html) and [AttributeEncryptor](#attribute-encryptor) helper classes, you use annotations to specify the attribute actions\.
 The DynamoDB Encryption Client uses the [standard DynamoDB attribute annotations](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBMapper.Annotations.html) that define the attribute type to determine how to protect an attribute\.
 By default, all attributes are encrypted and signed, except for primary keys, which are signed, but not encrypted\.

+**Note**
+Do not encrypt the value of attributes with the [@DynamoDBVersionAttribute annotation](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBMapper.OptimisticLocking.html), although you can \(and should\) sign them\.
+Otherwise, conditions that use its value will have unintended effects\.

 ```
 // Attributes are encrypted and signed